-Previously, six XLHED-affected boys received the EROO4 treatment before birth (prenatal treatment).
-After birth, all six babies showed improvement in some symptoms, particularly regarding their ability to sweat.
-Some of these results have been reported in a scientific journal (N Engl J Med 2018; 378:1604-1610).
+Previous, three XLHED-affected boys received the EROO4 treatment before birth (prenatal treatment).
+After birth, all three babies showed improvement in some symptoms, particularly regarding their ability to sweat.
+These results have been reported in a scientific journal (N Engl J Med 2018; 378:1604-1610).